 Where to stay: Spichlerz II is a 7-minute walk to Warsaw Old Town.

-Warsaw’s Old Town is known as Stare Miasto, and this is the best area to stay for the Christmas markets.
-You could stay in Praga, on the other side of the river, if you want to stay in the cool neighbourhood with fun bars and nightlife.
+Warsaw’s Old Town is known as Stare Miasto, and this is the best area to stay for a short visit.

 I suggest this city tour if it’s your first time in Warsaw and a Polish food tour is a great way to sample a diverse range of dishes while also learning about the city.

-On the city tour, you’ll have the opportunity to visit some of Warsaw’s most iconic landmarks and attractions, including the historic Royal Castle, the beautiful Lazienki Park, and the imposing Palace of Culture and Science.
+On the city tour, you’ll visit some of Warsaw’s most iconic landmarks and attractions, including the Royal Castle, Lazienki Park, and the Palace of Culture and Science.

 While Warsaw is a great winter destination, there are plenty of other Polish cities worth visiting.
-Plan your trip with my Poland Christmas Market 2023 guide.
+Plan your trip with my Polish Christmas Markets List.
 Discover where to go, things to do and the best ways to experience Polish food, history and culture.

 Christmas in Warsaw